Praeses/socks.net/README.md

-socks.net
+socks.Core
 =========

-Socks.net is a tool to use the razor engine to make your PDFs.
+Socks.Core is a tool to use the razor engine to make your PDFs.

+This is a port of Socks.Net to run on .net Core 2

 It renders your razor views passes it to wkhtmltopdf and sends the pdf file to the web user